indrekis/FATImage_TCMD_plugin/ReadMe.md

 * Read-only.
 * Does not support exFAT.
 * No GPT support.
 * Does not yet support CHS partitions -- only LBA.
+  * The absolute majority of HDDs created in the 1990s and later are LBA.
 * Partial support of Unicode in filenames, code implements only ANSI functions as for now.
   * As a result, the path is limited to 260-1 symbols max.
 * No support for the 8" images, including 86-DOS and CP/M images.